Capybara: Social organization

 Capybaras are known to be gregarious.
 While they sometimes live solitarily, they are more commonly found in groups of around 10–20 individuals, with two to four adult males, four to seven adult females, and the remainder juveniles.
 Capybara groups can consist of as many as 50 or 100 individuals during the dry season when the animals gather around available water sources.
 Males establish social bonds, dominance, or general group consensus.
 They can make dog-like barks when threatened or when females are herding young.

 Capybaras have two types of scent glands: a morrillo, located on the snout, and anal glands.
 Both sexes have these glands, but males have much larger morrillos and use their anal glands more frequently.
 The anal glands of males are also lined with detachable hairs.
 A crystalline form of scent secretion is coated on these hairs and is released when in contact with objects such as plants.
 These hairs have a longer-lasting scent mark and are tasted by other capybaras.
 Capybaras scent-mark by rubbing their morrillos on objects, or by walking over scrub and marking it with their anal glands.
-Capybaras can spread their scent further by urinating; however, females usually mark without urinating and scent-mark less frequently than males overall.
+Capybaras can spread their scent farther by urinating; however, females usually mark without urinating and scent-mark less frequently than males overall.
 Females mark more often during the wet season when they are in estrus.
 In addition to objects, males also scent-mark females.

 Reproduction

 When in estrus, the female's scent changes subtly and nearby males begin pursuit.
 In addition, a female alerts males she is in estrus by whistling through her nose.
 During mating, the female has the advantage and mating choice.
 Capybaras mate only in water, and if a female does not want to mate with a certain male, she either submerges or leaves the water.
 Dominant males are highly protective of the females, but they usually cannot prevent some of the subordinates from copulating.
 The larger the group, the harder it is for the male to watch all the females.
 Dominant males secure significantly more matings than each subordinate, but subordinate males, as a class, are responsible for more matings than each dominant male.
 The lifespan of the capybara's sperm is longer than that of other rodents.
 Capybara gestation is 130–150 days, and produces a litter of four young on average, but may produce between one and eight in a single litter.
 Birth is on land and the female rejoins the group within a few hours of delivering the newborn capybaras, which join the group as soon as they are mobile.
 Within a week, the young can eat grass, but continue to suckle—from any female in the group—until weaned around 16 weeks.
 The young form a group within the main group.
 Alloparenting has been observed in this species.
 Breeding peaks between April and May in Venezuela and between October and November in Mato Grosso, Brazil.